United Wholesale Mortgage overview

 United Wholesale Mortgage (UWM) underwrites loans for mortgage brokers, banks and credit unions.
 It doesn't lend directly to borrowers.
-Instead, homeowners mainly deal with the company's loan servicing department.
+Instead, borrowers mainly deal with the company's loan servicing department.

 Founded in 1986, United Wholesale Mortgage is headquartered in Pontiac, Michigan, and is one of the top wholesale lenders in the country.

 United Wholesale Mortgage has a flat closing fee of $200 in most areas where it lends.
-In New Jersey and Colorado, the closing fee increases to $300.
+In Colorado and New Jersey, the closing fee is $300.
 There’s also a $31 fee for a credit report check.

 One notable perk is that United Wholesale Mortgage doesn’t charge an escrow waiver fee on most conventional and VA loans.
 That means borrowers who choose to waive escrow (pay taxes and insurance on their own) won’t have to pay extra to do so.